Dylaris/coroutine/README.md

 ## Brief

-Lus-Style Coroutine implementation for C language as a stb-style library.
+Lua-Style Coroutine implementation for C language as a stb-style library.
 Only support Linux.

 ## Usage